thiemom/thermo/README.md

 - Saturation vapor pressure calculations for water and ice
 - Humid air composition and property calculations
 - Mole fraction utilities
+- Python bindings for these utilities via the `combaero` package

 ## Features